@mwbloem on Twitter

 Throughout his career, Martin has primarily focused on challenges that include blindness prevention, public health, nutrition, micronutrient deficiencies, food security and food access, particularly in low- and middle- income countries.
 As a coordinator of global HIV/AIDS efforts, he experienced first-hand how solutions to complex problems require systems approaches —and at the Center he applies systems approaches to the “wicked problems” embedded in and related to the food system.
 Some of the key food systems issues that he elevates at the Center are at the intersections of equity, health, nutrition and climate change.

 Over the course of his career, Martin has built and strengthened long-term strategic partnerships and collaboration with external stakeholders, and he is doing the same at the Center.
-As CLF's director, he looks forward to developing innovative collaborations and exploring how collaborations across many sectors, including industry, can contribute to positive food system change.
+As CLF's director, he looks forward to developing innovative collaborations and exploring how collaborations across many sectors, including industry, can contribute to positive food system change and training the next generation of food system leaders and educators.

 “I worked in HIV/AIDS for 12 years.
 When I started, the problem was very daunting, and this year we know that people living with HIV have a life expectancy similar to the general population.
 When I look at the tremendous success we’ve had in HIV/AIDS, which was a very complicated problem that affected the entire world, rich and poor, I feel energized about our ability to also solve some food system problems, especially with regard to its contribution to climate change,” says Martin.
 “Just as we did with HIV/AIDS, it will take collaboration across all sectors, including civil society, government and industry.
 We’ll need to think long-term, but we must also act urgently.”